NahyeMoon/Tech_Layoff/README.md

 <br/>

-Transportation experienced the highest number of layoffs in 2020, totaling 13,600, driven by travel restrictions (Figure).
-Uber contributed 6,700—the highest recorded by any company that year—and Airbnb in Travel reported 1,900, the 4th highest (Figure).
-Layoffs remained significant in 2022 with 12,870 and decreased to 8,268 in 2023 as the post-pandemic recovery began.
+Transportation was the industry with the highest number of layoffs in 2020, totaling 13,600 due to travel restrictions (Figure).
+Uber accounted for 6,700—the most by any company that year—while Airbnb in Travel reported 1,900, ranking 4th (Figure).
+Layoffs remained significant in 2022 at 12,870 but decreased to 8,268 in 2023 with post-pandemic recovery.